creationix/sftp-server/README.markdown

 Then from there explore your new nodeJS powered filesystem.
 If you hit a part of the protocol I haven't fully implemented, your sshfs client will lock hard.

-To recover from a lock, force an umount in another tab.
+To recover from a lock, kill sshfs and umount

+    killall -9 sshfs
     sudo umount /media/nodejs -l

-Then force quit whatever process got hung by the stuck sshfs.
+The `killall` will free up your processes that got blocked by sshfs.